Dherse/typst/tests/suite/scripting/destructuring.typ

 #for (x, y) in ("foo", "bar") {}

 --- issue-3275-destructuring-loop-over-bytes ---
-// Error: 6-12 cannot destructure values of bytes
+// Error: 6-12 cannot destructure bytes
 #for (x, y) in bytes("😊") {}

 --- issue-3275-destructuring-loop-over-bytes-array ---